Sereni/bar-mods/README.md

 ### Sereni's wide adjustable
 ![](sereni-adjustable.jpeg)

 This mod adjusts to any height and distance via rotation and extension of the back pipes.
+For example, rotating them to be parallel to the floor would bring the bar up.
+Using more free length from the back would bring it forward.
 Use longer pipes for greater range.
-The clamps on the DDR bar are at their widest position, limited because of the bar curve.
+The clamps on top are at their widest position, limited by the red bar curve.

 Materials: two 20 cm pipes, one pipe of your desired bar width, four [add-on crossovers 137](https://www.keyclampstore.com/add-on-crossover-42mm-137-42-c).